msoechting/lexcube/README.md

 ## Attribution

-When using Lexcube in your research, please cite:
+When using Lexcube and/or generated images, please acknowledge/cite:
 ```bibtex
 @ARTICLE{soechting2024lexcube,
   author={Söchting, Maximilian and Mahecha, Miguel D. and Montero, David and Scheuermann, Gerik},